-From Jennifer on January 14th, 2010 in Green Remodeling
+From Dean Dowd on January 14, 2010 in Green Remodeling

 Schoolchildren of all ages line up for this turn-of-the-century photograph